OpenBubbles/site/openpigeon.md

 		</div>
 		<div class="faq-item">
 			<strong>Can I play with iPhone friends?</strong>
 			<span>Yes.
-That is the whole point: playing supported GamePigeon-style games from Android.</span>
+That is the whole point: playing supported GamePigeon-compatible games from Android.</span>
 		</div>
 		<div class="faq-item">
 			<strong>Are more games being added?</strong>